Defining Your Target Market

 See also: Building Your Portfolio

 Also, be sure to register your portfolio site on Google Analytics to obtain useful data about your visitors.
 For example, you can discover the traffic sources to your portfolio site, and see where your visitors are located.
-If you want to learn more, Google has Analytics Help.

-Now it’s time to reach out to your target market and do some research.
+If possible, try to reach out to your target market and do some research.
 While primary research (questionnaires, surveys and focus groups) is ideal, it can get expensive and might not be affordable for you.
 An alternative would be to search for existing sources where your target market might be active on and extract information from them.
 Social media is a good place to start, and gives you a chance to find out what your target market think about the types of services you will be offering.

 Consider checking out your competition and what kind of target markets they have.
 From there, think of ways to differentiate your target market from the others.